 Life is filled with influential experiences that shape who we are and guide who we become during our lifetimes on Earth.
 As humans, we are a highly social species, which means our individual and unique experiences of psychological growth and personal transformation are embedded within a rich social fabric of connections with others.
 In this seminar, we will discuss how psychology conceptualizes the nature of human relationships with the "other” aspects of our lives.
 We will also explore how our own complex, multifaceted relationships with the people, animals, and places in our lives have impacted and shaped our psychological growth and development.
 In other words, how do our relationships with others affect who we become as individuals, and how are our multiple relationships connected with each other in unique ways that reflect who we are?

-Dr. Rebecca Foushee is as Associate Professor of Psychology at Lindenwood University and a developmental psychologist by training.
-She teaches classes on Human Development, Psychology of Adolescence, Death and Dying, Psychology of Women, Principles of Psychology, and Behavior Modification, and also advises students in the psychology program.
+Dr. Rebecca Foushee is an associate professor of psychology at Lindenwood University and a developmental psychologist by training.
+She teaches the classes Human Development, Psychology of Adolescence, Death and Dying, Psychology of Women, Principles of Psychology, and Behavior Modification, and also advises students in the psychology program.
 Her academic research involves studying how environmental factors shape and influence our perceptions of ourselves and others throughout the lifespan.
 She spends her free time maintaining relationships with friends and family, reading, and enjoying the outdoors through hiking, geocaching, and gardening.
-She has called the Midwest home for the past 14 years and loves living in the St. Louis/St. Charles region, but is secretly happiest when she's walking on the beach next to an ocean.
+She has called the Midwest home for the past 14 years and loves living in the St. Louis/St. Charles region, but is she secretly happiest when she's walking on the beach next to an ocean.

 Time Offered: T 11:00-11:50AM/ LARC 117/ Dr. Rebecca Foushee

 Life is all about balance in what we enjoy, what challenges us, and how to live a truly happy, healthy, and fulfilled life!
-This seminar will focus on 6 areas of wellness throughout the semester to help you develop and implement a personal wellness plan.
-We will explore physical, mental, social, and spiritual wellness by engaging in hands-on activities and group discussions.
-For example, learning the principles of fitness, knowing the habits for healthy eating on a college campus, and managing stress-specific events during the academic semester.
-After completing this course you will have the tools necessary to help you overcome the many obstacles faced during the transition to college.
+This seminar will focus on six areas of wellness throughout the semester to help you develop and implement a personal wellness plan.
+We will explore physical, mental, social, and spiritual wellness by engaging in hands-on activities and group discussions, for example, learning the principles of fitness, knowing the habits for healthy eating on a college campus, and managing stress-specific events during the academic semester.
+After completing this course, you will have the tools necessary to help you overcome the many obstacles faced during the transition to college.

-Dr. Alameda earned a Doctor of Education from Lindenwood University, a M.S. in Nutrition from Saint Louis University, and a B.S. in Exercise Science from Illinois State University.
-She currently teaches in the School of Health Sciences as an Associate Professor in the areas of health, nutrition, and wellness.
-In her free time Dr. Alameda enjoys beach vacations with her husband and two young girls, Cardinal baseball games, and being part of the sport of gymnastics.
+Dr. Alameda earned a Doctor of Education from Lindenwood University, an M.S. in nutrition from Saint Louis University, and a B.S. in exercise science from Illinois State University.
+She currently teaches in the School of Health Sciences as an associate professor in the areas of health, nutrition, and wellness.
+In her free time, Alameda enjoys beach vacations with her husband and two young girls, Cardinal baseball games, and being part of the sport of gymnastics.